ErpNetDocs/tech/modules/logistics/wms/composite-products/control-levels.md

 The system automatically executes the kit/dekit operation if all component lines are fulfilled and exactly match the composite product's definition.
 If the match validation is successful the auto execution simply wont’t work.

+> [!NOTE]
-> **_NOTE:_** Regardless of the level, if the worker tries to avoid the control and tries to execute/finish a kit/dekit line when there is a difference between the actual executed quantity of the components and their definition – it won’t be allowed by the system.
+> Regardless of the level, if the worker tries to avoid the control and tries to execute/finish a kit/dekit line when there is a difference between the actual executed quantity of the components and their definition – it won’t be allowed by the system.
 It will show an error screen containing more details about where the problem is.
 The only exception of this rule is the “Finish incomplete” button of level 1.